murex/mikado-testbuilders-kata/docs/4_Mikado_Method_to_the_Rescue.md

 2- Has this workshop fulfilled your expectations?
 > Go back to the notes you wrote at the beginning of the workshop

-3- Read them to your pair, and discuss
+3- Share them with your mobsters, and discuss

 4- If you want, volunteer to share it with everyone